Max Planck Research Groups

 There are two types of Max Planck Research Groups: Institute-specific and open-topic Groups.
 If Max Planck Institutes have the budget required, they can offer the first type.
 These Max Planck Research Groups are then usually thematically linked to the Institute concerned.

-Max Planck Research Group Leaders receive a five-year W2 contract which can be extended by two years twice in the event of positive evaluation, which means a maximum of nine years in total.
+Max Planck Research Group Leaders receive a six-year W2 contract which can be extended by three years in the event of positive evaluation, which means a maximum of nine years in total.
 Together with their Research Group, they use the infrastructure of the Institute concerned and also have their own budget for personnel and resources.
 The Group Leaders can use the approved budget at their own discretion.
 Even though they are granted scientific autonomy, they are expected to actively participate in Institute life.

 Making an application

 These Max Planck Research Groups are not subject to any thematic restrictions.
-Applicants can indicate three Max Planck Institutes at which they would like to work.
+Applicants can indicate up to three Max Planck Institutes at which they would like to work.
 Institute-specific positions are published in relevant specialist magazines and usually also on the website of the Max Planck Institute concerned.

 Cooperation with the Technical University of Munich